BboyAbbas/Youtube-Content-Studio/config/character-reference.md

 ARCHETYPES:

-Tibetan Monk: "wearing simple robes, shaved head, peaceful serene expression, calm meditative posture"
+Tibetan Monk: "wearing a maroon and saffron yellow robes, shaved head, peaceful serene expression, calm meditative posture"

 The Brain (personified): "A friendly anthropomorphic cartoon brain with a bumpy, cloud-like shape.
 It has simple stick arms, thin stick legs with small rounded feet, and an expressive cartoon face with clean, simple lines."